- Books, Literature, and Writing»

 Summary and Review of Middle School: The Worst Years of My Life

-I have to admit, I wasn’t looking very much forward to reading this when it first came out.
+I have to admit, I wasn’t looking very much forward to reading when it first came out.
 I wasn’t convinced that the prolific adult author, James Patterson, could come up with something that would be interesting for kids.
 I’d seen other authors (cough cough John Grisham) who turned in less-than-riveting stories.
 My guess is that we can give Chris Tebbets quite a bit of credit for helping to craft an engaging story for children.
+Middle School the Worst Years of My Life

 Right from the get-go this story pulls kids in as confidantes.
 Rafe, a sixth-grade boy and main subject of the story asks “…how do I know I can trust you with all my embarrassing personal stuff...?”